NimaBoscarino/diversity-boost/README.md

 What we need for now is:

 1. More tweet templates - Rosy, Nima
+  - take a look at the reference JSON files (`tweetTemplateReference`)for the structure of particular tweet types
 2. Logic for figuring out tweet types - Rosy, Nima
 3. OAuth-ed requests to Twitter API to fetch live tweets - Nima (for now)

+## Next Steps

+After the rendering pipeline is set up (get tweets from Twitter API + render propely), the next step is focusing on creating a small but unobtrusive GUI for adjusting the boost-sorting algorithm.
+This GUI will be summoned by clicking on an icon in the toolbar.
+This'll be fun, because I haven't coded up a GUI for a Chrome extension before!

+The GUI should also allow users to paste in their own Twitter API keys, so that they get their own timeline, not Nima's 😄

+Eventually, it'll also be good to have some onboarding flow.
+Ideally, when a user installs the extension and goes to Twitter.com, they'll get a pop-up prompting them to paste in their Twitter keys.
+Then they'll be presented with 10 (optionally more, with pagination) users that they follow, and the choice to boost that user with a slider.

+The boost settings (sliders) view should always be accessible through the GUI.

+As (very) stretch, it would be nice to have different boost "profiles" that can be managed and switched to, à la Chrome user profile.